 Perform visualization of transversal and radial plane as described below.

-Open the toolbox and select a multipage TIFF File (one that was created after extraction and corrected, tg corrected).
+To get familiar with the GUI, open the toolbox and select a multipage TIFF File (one that was created after extraction and after tg corrected, so from the folder name Tg corrected).

-Select the Half Thickness of Slice Image to display an average image of the central X slices, with X ranging from 1-10 with 1 being no averaging, and only the central slices are shown, and 10 being average image of the 10 central slices is shown.
+Select the Half Thickness of Slice Image to display an average image of the central X slices, with X ranging from 1-10 with 1 being no averaging (i.e. only display the central slice), and 10 being an average image of the 10 central slices.

 NOTE: Averaging can be beneficial to highlight ring borders better, and suppress noise, on the other hand it can also make ring borders look less distinct, especially when the fiber angle is substantial.
 Please tune this value according to the needs.
 It is important to mention that this is merely for displaying, it does not impact the underlying volume, nor does it impact the eventual calculations/results.